 With or without applicable federal or state programs, hot-hot regions are also likely good locations for private conservation investment.
 High social values for conservation and recreation could be leveraged by NGOs to raise funds for targeted conservation easements that represent win-win-win opportunities for landowners, the public, and grassland birds.
-Where conservation easements are not possible or appropriate, hot-hot location good also be good location for payment for ecosystem services initiatives that use public or private funding to incentivize landowners to maintain high-quality habitat while still allowing for compatible agricultural or recreational uses.
+Where conservation easements are not possible or appropriate, hot-hot locations could also be good location for payment for ecosystem services initiatives that use public or private funding to incentivize landowners to maintain high-quality habitat while still allowing for compatible agricultural or recreational uses.
 Additionally, though often not popular with private landowners (Bastian et al., 2017), conservation initiatives that include public access may be even more effective in locations with high social values for recreation.

-Areas on the landscape with low social values but high biodiversity value (cold-hot) are likely to have less public support for conservation efforts and therefor require strategic interventions to conserve biodiversity.
+Areas on the landscape with low social values but high biodiversity (cold-hot) are likely to have less public support for conservation efforts and therefore require strategic interventions to conserve biodiversity.
 Public programs that focus on working-lands conservation efforts, such as encouraging lower intensity agricultural practices (e.g., conservation tillage, buffer strips, or rotational grazing) that are more compatible with grassland bird habitat (Pavlacky et al., 2021, Bernath-Plaisted et al., 2023), may be effective efforts to target in these locations.
-Additionally, areas with high biodiversity values but lower social values (cold-hot, cold-warm, warm-hot) could be good locations for targeted education campaigns.
+Additionally, areas with high biodiversity but lower social values (cold-hot, cold-warm, warm-hot) could be good locations for targeted education campaigns.
 Public outreach emphasizing the broader values multi-functional agricultural landscapes and grassland habitats, such as pollination, water filtration, and carbon sequestration, may enhance public appreciation, and ultimately support for and investment in conservation efforts.

-Areas on the landscape with high social values for recreation and conservation but low biodiversity value for grassland birds (hot-cold) may be a lower priority for grassland bird conservation efforts but may still harbor opportunities for regional conservation efforts.
+Areas on the landscape with high social values for recreation and conservation but low biodiversity for grassland birds (hot-cold) may be a lower priority for grassland bird conservation efforts but may still harbor opportunities for regional conservation efforts.
 Public access programs for recreation or agrotourism (if appropriate???), such as through voluntary or publicly subsidized access programs, could enhance public enjoyment while promoting conservation awareness.
 These locations, particularly if they are also at low risk of loss, may also be optimal locations for habitat enhancements.
 Though they are not currently highly valued for bird biodiversity, their high social values could create unique opportunities for community conservation initiatives that restore or improve biodiversity habitat while engendering long-term public support for land stewardship.

 Areas of the landscape that have low social value and biodiversity (cold-cold) may simply be locations that should not be prioritized for conservation efforts.
 However, there may still be appropriate opportunities for limited conservation efforts in these areas depending on the specific local context.
-Some areas may, for example, be appropriate for landscape conversion activities that restore habitat for biodiversity or create habitat corridors or stepping-stone habitats to mitigate habitat fragmentation.
+Some areas may, for example, be appropriate for landscape conversion activities that restore habitat for biodiversity or create habitat corridors or stepping-stone habitats to mitigate habitat fragmentation (CITE?).
 These areas may also be good locations for research exploring the impact of land use changes on biodiversity and social values.